 Status: Successful

 The Hayabusa 2 mission is the successor to successful the Hayabusa mission, which launched in 2013.
 The HII-A launcher lifted off in December of 2014 with the Hayabusa spacecraft onboard.
 The plan was to land two small rovers, take some samples and return these back to earth, and do some impact testing.
 All this was to be done on the 162173 Ryugu near-earth asteroid[104,105].
+The spacecraft rendezvoused with the asteroid in 2018, where it would stay for the next 1.5 years to perform the various scientific objectives it had.
+In November 2019, Hayabusa left the asteroid with onboard some samples to be analysed back on Earth.
+More on the astroid side of teh mission can be found here.

-In December 2020, the spacecraft arrived back near the earth, releasing the re-entry capsule with the samples.
+In December 2020, the spacecraft arrived back near the Earth, releasing the re-entry capsule with the samples.
 This capsule had a diameter of 40cm and a height of 20cm and weighed 16kg.
 It re-entered the atmosphere with a speed of 12km/s.
 During re-entry, the heatshield reached 3000C on the outside while staying 80C inside [3].
 After re-entry at about 10km altitude is released the heatshield and deployed a cross parachute.
-Because of the small size of the capsule, the parachute was made radar reflective [104,106].
+Because of the small size of the capsule, the parachute was made radar-reflective [104,106].
 After landing, the capsule had travelled a total of 35AU (35x distance Earth-Sun) [104].

 Although this was the end of the sample return part of the Hayabusa 2 mission, it is not the end for the spacecraft.
-After releasing, the spacecraft fired its thrusters to extend its mission to rendezvous and explore different asteroids [105].
+After release, the spacecraft fired its thrusters to extend its mission to rendezvous and explore different asteroids [105].
 As of writing (November 2021), the spacecraft travelled over 41 AU [105].

 Operator: NASA/JPL